Last Updated on: 6th October 2023, 11:22 am

 There should be a visible change in how big a tortoise is every 6 months.
-If it looks like a tortoise isn’t growing, modify how you care for them based on your findings.
+If a tortoise isn’t growing, modify how you care for them based on your findings.

 Baby Tortoise Average Growth Rate

-There’s no average growth rate for tortoises due to the number of variables.
+There’s no average growth rate for tortoises due to all the variables.
 All species have different rates, and each clutch differs, even among the same species.

-All breeders have a different answer to what’s normal for a tortoise in terms of growth.
+All breeders have a different answer to what’s normal for a tortoise regarding growth.
 However, each breeder has different ways of caring for tortoises, and that’s partially why.

 Also, tortoises go through growth spurts, making it harder to know what’s normal and abnormal.

 Weight and size determine when a tortoise reaches sexual maturity.
-So, instead of basing things on the monthly growth rate, guide yourself by how long it takes for tortoises to mature.
+Instead of basing things on the monthly growth rate, guide yourself by how long it takes for tortoises to mature.